Blog

 7 Things I Can Do To Improve Water Quality

 Check out this article to learn about simple ways that you can help protect our local water!
-1. Slow The Flow -Redirect rain-spouts away from hard surfaces (like driveways and sidewalks) and onto grassy areas whenever possible.
+1. Slow The Flow-Redirect rain-spouts away from hard surfaces (like driveways and sidewalks) and onto grassy areas whenever possible.
 This reduces the amount of runoff from roof tops from entering the storm drain system and helps the water to slowly sink into the ground.
 Install a CleanScape to stop runoff in its tracks before it can harm local water!
-2. Stash The Trash -Trash discarded on parking areas, beside roads and other open areas is washed into local streams.
+2. Stash The Trash-Trash discarded on parking areas, beside roads and other open areas is washed into local streams.
 Pick up and properly dispose of trash whenever possible.
-3. Refrain From The Drain -Storm drains are for water only.
-Never use them
+3. Refrain From The Drain-Storm drains are for water only.
+Never use them to dispose of

 Water, Water Everywhere